- Programs and Services

-MNO Veteran and Citizens Participate in Sudbury Remembrance Day
+MNO Citizens at the Sudbury Remembrance Day Ceremony.
+(Left

 One such service took place at the Sudbury Arena this November 11 with several Métis Nation of Ontario (MNO) citizens actively participating.
 The Rev. Steve Callaghan, Métis Veteran and Councillor on the MNO Sudbury Métis Council provided the prayer during the ceremony and a wreath was laid on the Cenotaph on behalf of the MNO by Senator Kempton Gravelle and Gail Charbonneau, Métis Facilitator at Cambrian College in Sudbury.